MGIS-UMN/GIS5577_week1/README.md

-# GIS5577 Week 1, 2023
+# GIS5577 Week 1, 2024

 This is your repository for week 1.
 You will find this same material on canvas.
-We will use github repositories as a way for keeping the information up to date for the entire class.
+We will use GitHub repositories as a way for keeping the information up to date for the entire class.

 ### Purpose
 1. Go over class syllabus and class expectations